batebobo/job-server/README.md

 ```

 **Possible error responses**
+* `422`
-* `422` if the request body is in incorrect format
+  * If the request body does not have "tasks" property
+  * If a required property is missing
+  * If there is a task requirement that does not exist in the list of tasks
 * `400` if there is a cyclic dependency between the tasks